mholling/nswtopo/README.markdown

 ## Reference Topographic Layer

-This layer (reference-top) is a copy of the low-res topo layer available from the [SIX viewer](http://lite.maps.nsw.gov.au).
-The original map's poor resolution (175 ppi?) and bad JPEG artifacts make it unsuited to printing, however it is useful to have as a reference to compare against the output of this software.
+This layer (reference-topo) contains the low-resolution topographic map image available from the [SIX viewer](http://lite.maps.nsw.gov.au).
+This map's poor resolution (175 ppi?) and bad JPEG artifacts make it unsuited to printing, however it is useful to have as a reference for comparison against the output of this software.

 ## Annotation Layers

-* utm-XX-grid: represents a UTM grid for zone XX (zone determined by map bounds)
+* utm-XX-grid: represents a UTM grid for zone XX (zone or zones determined by map bounds)
 * utm-XX-eastings: annotates UTM eastings for zone XX across the middle of the map
 * utm-XX-northings: annotates UTM northings for zone XX down the middle of the map
 * declination: represents lines of magnetic declination for map area